 Lisa Hauptner is Vice President & Director of SOAR, Inc. Lisa overcame her own fear of flying after completing the SOAR program.
 She was so confident in its life-changing approach, she joined SOAR in helping others conquer fear of flying.
 Lisa is also a licensed therapist & certified addictions counselor.

-Fear of Flying News from SOAR
+SOAR Fear of Flying in the News

 Fox news asks aviation and search-and-rescue experts what clues can help locate Malaysian crash.